dat-ecosystem/dat/notes.md

 to make a broad generalization: most tabular data will have short contents. rather than optimizing dat for spreadsheets where one cell might contain megabytes of data I have decided to instead optimize it for smaller cell values while also respecting disk space usage. this opinion may change in the future!

 delimited data is more intensive as you have to scan the full data for all of the instances of your delimiter, but for smaller values the performance impact shouldn't be as noticable. the benefit is that you can store single byte delimiters instead of having to use larger bit precision framing indexes

+a nice tradeoff between the two is to use a framed protocol with variable width integers for the indexes. see https://npmjs.org/package/varint and https://npmjs.org/package/multibuffer for more details